Battle of Britain: Attacks on airfields from 24 August

 Polish 303 Squadron pilots, 1940.
 Left to right: P/O Ferić, Flt Lt Kent, F/O Grzeszczak, P/O Radomski, P/O Zumbach, P/O Łokuciewski, F/O Henneberg, Sgt.
 Rogowski, Sgt.
 Szaposznikow.

-Göring's directive issued on 23 August 1940 ordered ceaseless attacks on the aircraft industry and on RAF ground organisation to force the RAF to use its fighters, continuing the tactic of luring them up to be destroyed, and added that focussed attacks were to be made on RAF airfields.
+Göring's directive issued on 23 August 1940 ordered ceaseless attacks on the aircraft industry and on RAF ground organisation to force the RAF to use its fighters, continuing the tactic of luring them up to be destroyed, and added that focused attacks were to be made on RAF airfields.

 From 24 August onwards, the battle was a fight between Kesselring's Luftflotte 2 and Park's 11 Group.
 The Luftwaffe concentrated all their strength on knocking out Fighter Command and made repeated attacks on the airfields.
 Of the 33 heavy attacks in the following two weeks, 24 were against airfields.
 The key sector stations were hit repeatedly: Biggin Hill and Hornchurch four times each; Debden and North Weald twice each.
 Croydon, Gravesend, Rochford, Hawkinge and Manston were also attacked in strength.
 Coastal Command's Eastchurch was bombed at least seven times because it was believed to be a Fighter Command aerodrome.
 At times these raids caused some damage to the sector stations, threatening the integrity of the Dowding system.

 To offset some losses, some 58 Fleet Air Arm fighter pilot volunteers were seconded to RAF squadrons, and a similar number of former Fairey Battle pilots were used.
 Most replacements from Operational Training Units (OTUs) had as little as nine hours flying time and no gunnery or air-to-air combat training.
 At this point, the multinational nature of Fighter Command came to the fore.
 Many squadrons and personnel from the air forces of the Dominions were already attached to the RAF, including top-level commanders – Australians, Canadians, New Zealanders, Rhodesians and South Africans.
 Other nationalities were also represented, including Free French, Belgian and a Jewish pilot from the British mandate of Palestine.